Accessibility Statement

 Bypass Blocks

 On some pages headings are incorrectly nested.
 On pages with embedded videos or donation forms, iframes lack an appropriate title.
 Skipped heading levels and untitled frames can result in screen reader users missing content.
 This fails WCAG 2.1 success criterion 2.4.1.
-We are working with our developers to add all appropriate frame titles and ensure all page headings are correctly nested by April 2024.
+We are working with our developers to add all appropriate frame titles and ensure all page headings are correctly nested within the next 12 months.

 Focus Order